Telecom Italia board meets to discuss KKR's proposals for Italian broadband

-Rome wants the former phone monopoly and smaller fibre-optic operator Open Fiber to create a single ultra-fast broadband player to avoid duplicating investments but a deal has so far proved elusive.
+Rome wants the former phone monopoly and smaller fiber-optic operator Open Fiber to create a single ultra-fast broadband player to avoid duplicating investments but a deal has so far proved elusive.

 Economy Minister Roberto Gualtieri on Wednesday called for speedier progress on the strategic infrastructure, which will have some form of state oversight, and urged the parties to come to an agreement.

-As negotiations stall and Open Fiber continues to roll out its network, TIM has invited infrastructure funds to consider an investment in the potential future combined fibre-optic entity.
+As negotiations stall and Open Fiber continues to roll out its network, TIM has invited infrastructure funds to consider an investment in the potential future combined fiber-optic entity.

 Sources familiar with the matter said earlier this month that TIM was close to selecting KKR as a financial partner.